-21 Article 3 EEA imposes upon the EFTA States the general obligation to take all appropriate measures, whether general or particular, to ensure fulfilment of the obligations arising out of the EEA Agreement (see, inter alia, Case E-16/17 ESA v

-Iceland, judgment of 14 June 2018, not yet reported, paragraph 14 and case law cited).

-- 22 Under Article 7 EEA, the EFTA States are obliged to implement all acts corresponding to regulations and directives referred to in the Annexes to the EEA Agreement, as amended by decisions of the EEA Joint Committee.
+- Article 3 EEA imposes upon the EFTA States the general obligation to take all appropriate measures, whether general or particular, to ensure fulfilment of the obligations arising out of the EEA Agreement (see, inter alia, Case E-17/17 ESA v Iceland, judgment of 7 June 2018, not yet reported, paragraph 20 and case law cited). - Under Article 7 EEA, the EFTA States are obliged to implement all acts corresponding to regulations and directives referred to in the Annexes to the EEA Agreement, as amended by decisions of the EEA Joint Committee.
+An obligation to implement the Directive also follows from its Article 25.
 The Court notes that the lack of direct legal effect of acts referred to in decisions by the EEA Joint Committee makes timely implementation crucial for the proper functioning of the EEA Agreement in Iceland also.
-The EFTA States find themselves under an obligation to implement regulations as such. - 23 Decision No 194/2016 entered into force on 1 July 2017.
-The time limit for the EFTA States to adopt the measures necessary to implement the Regulation expired on the same date. - The question of whether an EFTA State has failed to fulfil its obligations must be determined by reference to the situation as it stood at the end of the period laid down in the reasoned opinion (see, inter alia, ESA v Iceland, cited above, paragraph 17 and case law cited).
-It is undisputed that Iceland had not adopted the measures necessary to make the Regulation part of its internal legal order by the expiry of the time limit set in the reasoned opinion. - 25 It must, therefore, be held that Iceland has failed to fulfil its obligations under Article 7 of the Agreement on the European Economic Area by failing, within the time prescribed, to adopt the measures necessary to make part of its internal legal order the Act referred to at point 7ja of Annex XIX to the Agreement (Commission Implementing Regulation (EU) 2015/1051 of 1 July 2015 on the modalities for the exercise of the functions of the online dispute resolution platform, on the modalities of the electronic complaint form and on the modalities of the cooperation between contact points provided for in Regulation (EU) No 524/2013 of the European Parliament and of the Council on online dispute resolution for consumer disputes), as adapted by Protocol 1 to the Agreement.
+The EFTA States find themselves under an obligation of result in that regard. - 23 Decision No 194/2016 entered into force on 1 July 2017.
+The time limit for the EFTA States to adopt the measures necessary to implement the Directive expired on the same date. - The question of whether an EFTA State has failed to fulfil its obligations must be determined by reference to the situation as it stood at the end of the period laid down in the reasoned opinion (see, inter alia, ESA v Iceland, cited above, paragraph 23 and case law cited).
+It is undisputed that Iceland had not adopted the measures necessary to implement the Directive by the expiry of the time limit set in the reasoned opinion. - 25 Since Iceland did not implement the Directive within the time prescribed, there is no need to examine the alternative form of order sought against Iceland for failing to inform ESA of the measures implementing the Directive. - It must, therefore, be held that Iceland has failed to fulfil its obligations under the Act referred to at points 7d, 7f and 7k of Annex XIX to the Agreement on the European Economic Area (Directive 2013/11/EU of the European Parliament and of the Council of 21 May 2013 on alternative dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC), as adapted by Protocol 1 to the Agreement, and under Article 7 of the Agreement, by failing to adopt the measures necessary to implement the Act within the time prescribed.